in28minutes/in28minutes.github.io/_posts/2017-12-25-spring-boot-rest-service-with-jpa-top20.md

 ---

-## Create JPA Repository class to Read Student from Database
+## Make a JPA Repository class that reads students from a database.

 /src/main/java/com/in28minutes/springboot/jpa/hibernate/h2/example/student/StudentRepository.java

-We create a simple interface StudentRepository extending JpaRepository.
+We created a simple interface for StudentRepository, extending JpaRepository.

 ```java
 @Repository